Swapnil-Trivedi/OpenCV_Image/README.md

 - Any image is composed of two types of Channels namely Single Channel (Black & White) and Multi Channel (RGB) by default opencv stores image in BGR rather then   conventional RGB.
 - Blending sounds like a fancy term but is indeed addition of two or more than two pictures together.
 - Brightness
-- Contrast, contrast can be simply put as the brightness of a pixel compared to its neighbours.
+- Contrast,can be simply put as the brightness of a pixel compared to its neighbours.